Numerical Integration

 by numerical-methods.com

 Numerical integration is the numerical approximation of the integral of a function.
 For a function of one variable, it amounts to finding the area under the graph of the function.
-That is finding I where
+That is finding the integral I where the numerical method for integration generally replace the integral by a weighted sum of n weights and n function evaluations, so that

 For a function of two variables it is equivalent to finding an approximation to the volume under the surface.
 Numerical integration is often also referred to as quadrature or sometimes cubature for functions of two or more variables.
 Returning to the one variable case, numerical integration involves finding the approximation to an integral of a function f(x) through its evaluation at a set of discrete points.
 There are two distinct approaches to this.
 Firstly methods like the trapezium rule or Simpson's rule determine the integral through evaluating f(x) at regularly spaced points.
 These are generally referred to as Newton-Cotes formulae.